-Currently, the oversized waste of a considerable number of residential premises is collected by PWCs using RCVs without rear compactors.
-PMCs may refer to the List of Weights of Common Oversized Waste and Their Corresponding "gate-fee" on the next page when determining the fees to be charged for disposing of different oversized waste with OCs/OOs.
+Currently, the oversized waste of a considerable number of C&I Buildings is collected by PWCs using RCVs without rear compactors.
+PMCs may refer to the List of Weights of Common Oversized Waste and Their Corresponding "Gate-fee" on the next page when determining the fees to be charged for disposing of different oversized waste with OCs/OOs.